peterhinch/micropython-epaper/README.md

  2. ``use_flash`` Mounts the flash drive as /fc for general use.
 Default False.
  3. ``side`` This must be 'X' or 'Y' depending on the side of the Pyboard in use.
 Default 'Y'.

-The use_flash argument must currently be set False.

 ``clear_screen()`` Clears the screen by blanking the screen buffer and calling ``show()``

 ``show()`` Displays the contents of the screen buffer.